Post Installation Setup

 Creating sessions concurrently relies on the available processors to the Distributor.
 For example, if a machine has 4 CPUs, the Distributor will only be able to create up to 4 sessions concurrently.

-Grid sizes are relative to the amount of supported concurrent sessions and amount of Nodes, and there is no “one size fits all”.
-It suggests to start with small grid size, which contains 5 or less nodes.
-More nodes can be added in future according to the actual requirement.
+Grid sizes are relative to the number of supported concurrent sessions and the number of Nodes, and there is no “one size fits all.”
+It is suggested to start with a small grid size, which contains 5 or fewer nodes.
+More nodes can be added in the future according to actual requirements.

 Notes

-Selenium Grid 4 can be set up in the serveral modes: Standalone/Hub and Node/Distributed/Docker.
-For varied configuration details, please check Selenium documentation below.
+Selenium Grid 4 can be set up in several modes: Standalone/Hub and Node/Distributed/Docker.
+For varied configuration details, please check the Selenium documentation below.

 Local installation

-2. Download Selenium web drivers and put them under the same folder of the Selenium server jar file.
+2. Download Selenium web drivers and put them under the same folder as the Selenium server jar file.

 4. To start Selenium 4 in Hub and Node mode with customized node configuration,

-• create a config.toml file with configuration below.
+• create a config.toml file with the configuration below.

 [node]